-Now assume that we have a Minkowski metric $m_{\mu\nu}$ on $\mathbb{R}^{d+1}$, with inverse $m^{\mu\nu}$.
-We call the above equation {\it subluminal} if, whenever $g^{\mu\nu}$ is Lorentzian, the null cone of $g_{\mu\nu}$ lies on, or inside, the null cone of $m_{\mu\nu}$.
-We call the equation {\it superluminal} if, whenever $g^{\mu\nu}$ is Lorentzian, the null cone of $g_{\mu\nu}$ lies on, or outside, the null cone of $m_{\mu\nu}$.
-Most equations are neither subluminal nor superluminal e.g. because the null cones of $g$ and $m$ may not be nested or because the relation between the null cones of $g$ and $m$ may be different for different field configurations.
-Note also that the standard wave equation ($g^{\mu\nu} = m^{\mu\nu}$) is both subluminal and superluminal according to our definitions.
+Most equations are neither subluminal nor superluminal e.g. because the null cones of $g_{\mu\nu}$ and $m_{\mu\nu}$ may not be nested or because the relation between the null cones of $g_{\mu\nu}$ and $m_{\mu\nu}$ may be different for different field configurations.
+Note also that the standard wave equation ($g_{\mu\nu} = m_{\mu\nu}$) is both subluminal and superluminal according to our definitions.

+Clearly these definitions depends on the choice of $m_{\mu\nu}$.
+There are infinitely many Minkowski metrics on $\mathbb{R}^{d+1}$.
+An equation might be subluminal w.r.t. one choice of $m_{\mu\nu}$ and superluminal w.r.t. some other choice.
+However, for many equations there exists no $m_{\mu\nu}$ such that the equation is either subluminal or superluminal.
+In physics applications one usually has a preferred choice of $m_{\mu\nu}$, i.e., $m_{\mu\nu}$ is ``the" spacetime metric.
+In particular, this is the case for the class of Lorentz invariant equations (defined below).

 Since $M$ is a subset of $\mathbb{R}^{d+1}$ it follows that $M$ is orientable because an orientation $(d+1)$-form of $\mathbb{R}^{d+1}$ can be restricted to $M$.
 In the superluminal case, any vector field $T^\mu$ that is timelike w.r.t. $m_{\mu\nu}$ must also be timelike w.r.t. $g_{\mu\nu}$.
 It follows that $(M,g)$ is time orientable in the superluminal case.
 In the subluminal case, note that the null cone of $g^{\mu\nu}$ lies on or outside the null cone of $m^{\mu\nu}$ hence the 1-form $dx^0$ (for inertial frame coordinates $x^\mu$) is timelike w.r.t. $g^{\mu\nu}$.
 Therefore $T^\mu = -g^{\mu\nu} (dx^0)_\nu = -g^{0 \mu}$ defines a time orientation so $(M,g)$ is time orientable.
 Furthermore, this shows that $x^0$ is a global time function which implies that $(M,g)$ is stably causal in the subluminal case \cite{mukhanov}.